 Finish: (sweet & spicy) long/medium-long with “tingly” warmth – vanilla, citrus, pepper, sweet oak, fading herbal/floral spice with a slight mineral vibe

-In closing, this is a flavorful and balanced whiskey with plenty of classic Wild Turkey character – even some “dusty bottle” notes as well.
+In closing, this is a flavorful and balanced whiskey with plenty of classic Wild Turkey character – some dusty bottle notes as well.
 If you’re a fan of Rare Breed, I can almost guarantee you’ll love Freedom.
-The real trick is finding it and not paying too much for it (as overseas retailers sometimes have it in stock, but it’s just far too overpriced in my honest opinion).
-You’d probably have better value finding a bottle of Rare Breed W-T-01-99, or if you want a budget option, Rare Breed WT-03RB.
+The real trick is finding it and not paying too much for it.
+Overseas retailers sometimes have it in stock, but it’s just far too overpriced in my honest opinion.
+You’d probably find better value with a bottle of Rare Breed W-T-01-99, or if you want a budget option, Rare Breed WT-03RB.
 But value and price aside, Wild Turkey Freedom is a quality pour and definitely gets my recommendation.